 Not only is a freestanding TV stand more affordable than a bespoke fitted one, but it's also an easy and cost-effective way to update an existing one.

 11. Put it on full display

 While the TV stand is the main focus in this room, it doesn't distract from the rest of the space.
 In fact, the TV looks like a piece of art.

 'In this relaxed family room, the slimline TV has been beautifully framed by a collection of objects,' says Jessica Bennett of Alice Lane Interior Design (opens in new tab).
 'We wanted to create a large TV stand which also plenty of storage that plays host to favorite decorative room pieces.'

 12. Build a storage wall

-If you don't want to completely hide away your TV but also don't want it to be the central focus in a room, positioning it in an area surrounded by other decorative objects and display pieces will take the attention away from the item.
+If you don't want to completely hide away your TV but also don't want it to be the central focus in a room, positioning it in an area surrounded by decorative objects and display pieces will take the attention away from the item.

-10. Paint your TV stand the same color as the wall
+13. Paint your TV stand the same color as the wall

 A TV stand surrounded by storage is a practical solution and can be softened with the addition of books and favorite pieces.
-Paint your living room shelving in a statement color to standout rather than hide it away.
+Paint your living room shelving in a statement color to stand out rather than hide it away.

-Remember, the best TV and TV stand options for your home, are the ones that suit your individual needs, so don't be swayed by any one else.
+Remember, the best TV and TV stand options for your home, are the ones that suit your individual needs, so don't be swayed by anyone else.